4paradigm/OpenMLDB/docs/en/deploy.md

 **Note**
 * the value of `endpoint` cann't be `0.0.0.0` or `127.0.0.1`
-* make sure set right host for all of the machine that running the client of OpenMLDB if use domain for `endpoint` item.
-Otherwise, the server will not be able to access
+* ensure to set a correct host for all of the OpenMLDB clients if a domain name is used for the `endpoint`, otherwise the sever is inaccessible.
 * the value of `zk_cluster` and `zk_root_path` must be same with `nameserver`

 ### 3. start tablet